kmadden84/bettermode/README.md

    - `VITE_AUTH_TOKEN`
      this will tbe the BeterMode Bearer Token
 4. Start the development server: `yarn dev`
-5. The bearer token is hardcoded in `ApolloProvider.tsx`
+5. The bearer token is hardcoded from the .env file in `ApolloProvider.tsx`

 ## 🛠 Tech Stack